shaack/bootstrap-input-spinner/README.md

 ##### buttonsClass

-css class of the buttons, use it to style the buttons.
+The css class of the buttons.
+Use it to style the increment and decrement buttons as described [here](https://getbootstrap.com/docs/4.0/components/buttons/).
+Maybe `buttonsClass: btn-primary` or `btn-success` or whatever type of buttons you want.

 ##### buttonsWidth

-Increment and decrement buttons width.
+The width of the increment and decrement buttons.

 ##### textAlign